Sandboxed processors

 };

-and refer to it in the worker constructor:
+and pass its path to the worker constructor:

 import { Worker } from 'bullmq'